-MicroForests is a social enterprise that provides meaningful training and dignified job opportunities for women who are new arrivals, single parents or from low income families through the sale of artwork and MicroForests workshops.
+MicroForests is a social enterprise that provides meaningful training and dignified job opportunities for marginalized women who are new arrivals, single parents, teen mom or women from low income families through the sale of artwork, workshops and scene design.
 We also aim to empower them to regain confidence, dignity and enhance their well-being.

 Our MicroForests are inspired by the Sogetsu School of Japanese Floral Art (Ikebana) founded in 1927 by Sofu Teshigahara.
 We create living artwork that brings green, peace, happiness and balance to the busy lives of Hong Kong people.
 Each MicroForests artwork is an unique ecosystem made just for you!

 - Increase economic participation of women

 - Increase gender equality

 - Empower more marginalized women with meaningful training and dignified job opportunities

 - Provide free workshop on terrarium-making such as a family-bonding/therapeutic exercise for low-income families, elders living in private homes and people in need

 - Increase public awareness of green sustainability and social inclusion

 - Promote the importance of green & sustainable through educational workshops

 The MicroForests Social Enterprise Model